AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/06-Problem-06.md

 To determine the strength of each word, you need to find the sum of the ASCII values of the symbols that make up the word.

-If it starts with a vowel letter- 'a', 'e', ' i', 'o', 'u', 'y'(or their equivalent capital letters), the result must be multiplied by the length of the word, otherwise, divided by the length and round down to the nearest whole number.
+If it starts with a vowel letter - 'a', 'e', ' i', 'o', 'u', 'y'(or their equivalent capital letters), the result must be multiplied by the length of the word, otherwise, divided by the length and rounded down to the nearest whole number.

 ## Input
 Until the command "End of words" you will receive lines from the console: